goto-eof/fromgtog/docs/fromgtog-user-reference-guide.md

 - give it a name
 - select *All (public, private, and limited)*
 - select read scopes only:
+    - Read Only Token - if the token is for the **source** platform
         - *user* → read (allows to read user profile info necessary for FromGtoG)
-    - *repo*
+        - *repo* → read
-        - read → read if is the source platform
+    - Read and Write Token - if the token is for the **destination** platform
+        - *user* → read (allows to read user profile info necessary for FromGtoG)
-        - read and write → if is the destination platform
+        - *repo* → read and write → if is the destination platform
 - click *Generate Token* and copy the token immediately — you won’t be able to see it again

 > Note: